Providing advice and representation in the civil courts for businesses and individuals in the following areas:

 Landlord and Tenant Act possession claims, breach of lease issues, applications for a new tenancy and dilapidations.

-Acting for the Defendant in a boundary line claim brought by a neighbour backed by legal expenses insurance in which the neighbour withdrew proceedings shortly before trial and the insurer paid client’s costs.
+Acting for the Defendant in a boundary line claim brought by a neighbour backed by legal expenses insurance in which the neighbour withdrew proceedings shortly before trial and the insurer paid the client’s costs.

 Represented Defendants in alleged trespass proceedings brought at court arising out of ownership of land dispute over adverse possession rights;

-Acted for Claimant hotel owner seeking injunction at court whose right of way was blocked by the installation of private gates by the owner of adjoining land over which the easement was located.
+Acted for Claimant hotel owner seeking an injunction at court whose right of way was blocked by the installation of private gates by the owner of adjoining land over which the easement was located.